hackclub/hackclub/workshops/weather_app/README.md

 After you have registered head over to the [API](https://openweathermap.org/api) section.

-We would be using the `Current Weahter Data` API.
+We would be using the `Current Weather Data` API.
 Subscribe to the API and after that you will receive the key in your [profile](https://home.openweathermap.org/api_keys).

 ![api_key](https://cloud-1uiy34o6d.vercel.app/0api_key.gif)